onelogin/terraform-provider-onelogin/README.md

 # Onelogin Terraform Provider SDK
-Custom terraform provider for onelogin
+Custom terraform provider for OneLogin

 # Prerequisites
     1) Install Golang
-    2) Install Terraform v0.12.2
+    2) Install Terraform v0.12.24 or later
     3) Install code dependencies

 # Getting Started
-1) In the ./onelogin-terraform-provider folder run:
+1) In the ./onelogin-terraform-provider directory run:
     ```
-    make compile
+    make sideload
     ```
 2) You are ready to use the provider, just follow the terraform commands!